 \section{Abstract}

-Human Activity Recognition (HAR) on resource-constrained wearables requires models that balance accuracy against strict memory and computational budgets.
+Human Activity Recognition (HAR) on resource constrained wearables requires models that balance accuracy against strict memory and computational budgets.
 State of the art lightweight architectures such as TinierHAR (34K parameters) and TinyHAR (55K parameters) achieve strong accuracy, but exceed memory budgets of microcontrollers with limited SRAM once operating system overhead is considered.

-We present \modelname{}, an ultra-lightweight convolutional recurrent architecture achieving 11.4K parameters on average through two-stage convolutional feature extraction with 4$\times$ temporal pooling and a single bidirectional LSTM layer.
+We present \modelname{}, an ultra-lightweight convolutional recurrent architecture achieving 11.4K parameters on average through two stage convolutional feature extraction with 4$\times$ temporal pooling, and a single bidirectional LSTM layer.
 This represents 2.9$\times$ parameter reduction versus TinierHAR and 11.9$\times$ versus DeepConvLSTM while preserving linear $O(N)$ complexity.